Knightking-9274/Bonum_eDesign/README.md

 Technologies Used:
 - Android Studio
 - Java
-- Volley for network requests
+- Volley for network requests  // implementation ("com.android.volley:volley:1.2.1")
-- Picasso for image loading
+- Picasso for image loading  // implementation ("com.squareup.picasso:picasso:2.8")

 How to Use:
 1. Clone the repository to your local machine.